-I dye yarns and fibres with natural indigo.
+I dye yarns and fibres with indigo.
 This ancient process produces fabulously varied shades of blue and I like to exploit these by tie dyeing and dip dyeing the yarns as well as producing semi-solid shades.

 While indigo produces wondrous shade variations, I realise not everyone wants to dress from head to toe in blue.
 So I overdye some of the yarns with acid dyes which increases the colour range; more interestingly, the underlying indigo gives a depth and range of effects to each skein.

 WHAT IS INDIGO?